aimllifetime/behavior_cloning/writeup_report.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py containing the script to create and train the model using fit_generator.
+The data feeds into training using the yield instead of storing all data into memory.
 * drive.py for driving the car in autonomous mode. did not change from original version.
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results